HRV and Travel

 How Travel Affects HRV

-Jet lag and circadian disruption: - Internal clock misaligned with local time - Hormonal rhythms disrupted - Sleep quality compromised - HRV can drop 20-40% with significant time zone changes
+Jet lag and circadian disruption: - Your internal clock is misaligned with local time - Hormonal rhythms get thrown off - Sleep quality tanks - HRV can drop 20-40% with significant time zone changes

-Travel stress: - Airport/station stress - Schedule disruption - Diet changes - Dehydration (especially flying) - Reduced physical activity
+Travel stress: - Airport chaos and schedule disruption - Diet changes - Dehydration (especially flying) - Reduced physical activity

 Environment changes: - Different bed, room, altitude - Temperature variations - New foods and water